Eye Infections in Dogs & Cats

 Panting, hiding, refusal to eat, excessive crying, and whining may be accompanied with these signs in more serious cases.

 Essential Tip: Call your veterinarian immediately if you notice any of the symptoms above.
-Essentials PetCare offers an Eye Package which includes a doctor’s exam, relevant diagnostics, treatment recommendations, and a portable prescription for medication, if necessary, for only $65.
-Book a visit now.
+Essentials PetCare offers an Eye Package which includes a doctor’s exam, relevant diagnostics, treatment recommendations, and a portable prescription for medication, if necessary, for only $75.

 Diagnosing Eye Infections in Your Pet